Mass State Retirement

 The State Employee Retirement Plan (SERS)

-The mandatory retirement plans shown above is selected as a result of employment in a job not covered by social security.
+One of the two mandatory retirement plans shown above is selected as a result of employment in a job not covered by social security.
 Under the Social Security law, there are two ways your Social Security benefit amount may be affected: Windfall Elimination Provision and the Government Pension Offset Provision.
-For more information view the Statement Concerning Your Employment in a Job Not Covered by Social Security.
+For more information view Statement Concerning Your Employment in a Job Not Covered by Social Security.